danielmess/taggr/README.md

 Please note that the full-stack version of the app is in the 'taggr integrated' folder.
 What's under the 'taggr back-end prototype' and 'taggr front-end prototype' folders is the code I built while I was still learning in camp.
 It's still a little awkward, folks!

 Taggr is still a work in progress!
+There's a lot of functionality I had in the pure Java-and-Spring version that I haven't implemented into the full app yet, so there's a lot of methods floating around in my Java code for that.
+Some of that I'll adapt for modern usage, and some of it I'll trash.

 Here are some cool things I'm hoping to implement in the next few weeks, in no particular order:

 1) Updating a photo's description
 2) Deleting a tag from a photo